 Distilled from herbs, flowers, and plants, essential oils are a natural option for scenting soap.
 The essential oils I've chosen for my soap are 100% pure and skin-safe.

 Olea Europaea (Olive) Oil

 Olive oil adds richness and a creamy lather to soap.
 Olive oil also helps balance the cleansing properties of the coconut oil to ensure that the bars are gentle on skin.

 Mica is a powdered mineral that's used as a colorant in my soaps.
 The mica I use has been refined in a lab to ensure purity and combined with pigments.
-This mica is ethically sourced.
+This mica is also ethically sourced.